monikasubramaniyam3103-blip/EXP-2/README.md

 # EXP-2
-EXPT NO: 2 OCC AND LOAD CHARACTERISTICS OF D.C SHUNT GENERATOR
-Aim:
-To conduct load test on separately excited generators and to obtain the characteristics Apparatus Required:
+EXPT NO: 2 OCC AND LOAD CHARACTERISTICS OF D.C SHUNT GENERATOR Aim:To conduct load test on separately excited generators and to obtain the characteristics Apparatus Required:
 Sl .no	Apparatus	Range	Type	Quantity
 1	Volt meter	(0-300)V	MC	1